Ouckland/Portfolio-Projects/Job_board_portal/to-do.md

 work to do
 -- change console to email.backend
---  fix the base.htm to login.html bug, precisely block title --             -password reset via e-mail
+-- Configure the django signals for file deletion in the models(signals.py) -- Move to the main jobs app, create the neccessarry models and forms -- Implement notifications using django channels / django notifications hq

---    Validation for models in the file and image uploads --  otp verification input styling using html and css -- Implement apis for all the fields needing it in the profile models for both parties
+--  otp verification input styling using html and css -- Implement apis for all the fields needing it in the profile models for both parties